ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 ##### Day 9
-This day, we left the NIM campus for first camp in Tela.
+This day, we left the NIM campus for our camp in Tela.
 This day we started our journey by bus from NIM campus early morning after offering prayers in the temple of NIM campus to Bukki which is on the way to Gangotri.
 During this bus journey, we could witness the aftermath of